ViperScience/libcardano/docs/pages/concept_stake_pool_keys_and_certs.md

 @subsection subsection-cold-keys Cold Keys

 Stake pool cold keys are simply Ed25519 public/private key pairs.
-Libcardano uses the Ed25519 implementation in [Viper25519](https://gitlab.com/viperscience/viper25519).
-Extended Ed25519 keys are also supported and [CIP-1853](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1853) defines a standard way to derive them from a root seed or Mnemonic using the derivation path `1853H/1815H/0H/0H`.
+Extended Ed25519 keys, i.e., [BIP32-Ed25519](https://input-output-hk.github.io/adrestia/static/Ed25519_BIP.pdf) keys, are also supported and [CIP-1853](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1853) defines a standard way to derive them from a root seed or Mnemonic using the derivation path `1853H/1815H/0H/0H`.

 The stake pool ID is the 28-byte `blake2b` hash of the verification (public) key bytes.
 The following pseudocode describes the process of obtaining a pool ID from the verification key.